All seven rowers have signed National Letters of Intent to compete for the Minutewomen.

 A 1972 graduate of Northeastern University with a bachelor of science degree in marketing, Dietz has been inducted into the Northeastern University Hall of Fame, as well as the New York Athletic Club (NYAC) Hall of Fame.
 A Veteran Award winner of the NYAC and a Power Ten Award winner of Manhattan, Dietz also earned the prestigious Athlete of the Quarter Century honor for his past performances at the Head of the Charles Regatta.

-Since 1976, Dietz has been involved with the United States Olympic Committee, and in both 1988 and 1992 he served as the U.S. Olympic Quad coach in Seoul, South Korea, and Barcelona, Spain.
+Since 1976, Dietz has been involved with the United States Olympic Committee, and in both 1988 and 1992 he served as the U.S. Olympic Quad Coach in Seoul, South Korea, and Barcelona, Spain.

 In 1987, Dietz founded the Thames River Sculls, a non-profit sculling center.
 Over the years, members of this program have won numerous titles at the U.S. Scholastic championship and U.S.R.A.
 Elite Nationals.
 Several members have gone on to race for the United States on World and Olympic teams.
 The Thames River/Pre-Elite women's crews have participated in the Nation's Cup Regatta (under 23 World Champion- ships) winning the 1996 meet in Belgium.

 Dietz coached the 2000 U.S. Olympic Team in Sydney, Australia, taking the bronze medal in the women's lightweight double.
-In 1999, he coached the U.S. National Team, taking medals at both the Pan American Games and the World Rowing Championships.
+In 1999, he led the U.S. National Team, taking medals at both the Pan American Games and the World Rowing Championships.
 In 2003, his women's lightweight double finished fourth at the World Championship in Milan, Italy.

-Last Updated: January 29, 2013
+Last Updated: Aug.
+21, 2013